 A choice all of us will need to make in our lives whether it is for ourselves or those we care about is whether we should opt for a cremation funeral or a burial funeral.
-As a nation, Cremation funerals are the firm favourite accounting approximately for some 80% of funeral services; probably attributed to the perceived ease and cost as burials do tend to be more expensive.
+In the UK, Cremation funerals are the firm favourite accounting approximately for some 80% of funeral services; probably attributed to the perceived ease and cost as burials do tend to be more expensive.

 For some the choice is dictated by religion or family tradition which costs aside can make for an easier decision.
 Others would if the option arose choose a bin bag at the bottom of the garden which could end up being an even costlier affair given what it would do to the house price when it came to resale, with the property including a permanent albeit silent resident!